-Don’t Toss Your Prescription Hearing Aids, Bring Them To Us For Repair
+Don’t Toss Your Hearing Aids, Bring Them To Us For Repair

 Before you toss your hearing aids into the junk drawer, bring them to the Flex Audiology experts for repair.